 For more information contact the Office of the Valuer-General.

 Historical property valuation

-When ordering an historical valuation either at the Land Services Counter or by phone, the following information is required:
+When ordering an historical valuation either at the Land Services SA Counter or by phone, the following information is required:

 - nominated financial year